Monday, November 15, 2010

 Questions raised afterwards when discussion was opened, were very realistic questions, from the practitioners themselves, such as this bit of reality from a librarian at Victoria University,

-"Can we call it something else?" [to lure them in]
+"Can we call it something else?" [to lure them in](verifying this for accuracy when Twitter is back up)

 A great time was had by all, I'm sure.
 And I managed to snaffle a colleague at my workplace away from apathy to make the venture into town with me!
 Also, I finally met Tom Avery face to face, whom I've been communicating with on the Twitterverse, which was cool.
 And of course, lots of networking was had by all.